FreeRTOS/FreeRTOS-Kernel/MISRA.md

 - MISRA C:2012 Rule 11.5: A conversion should not be performed from pointer to void into pointer to object.
-        The rule requires a pointer to void should not be coverted into a pointer to object cause this may result in a pointer that is not correctly aligned, resulting in undefined behavior.
+        The rule requires a pointer to void should not be converted into a pointer to object cause this may result in a pointer that is not correctly aligned, resulting in undefined behavior.
 The memory blocks allocated by pvPortMalloc() must be guaranteed to meet the alignment requirements specified by portBYTE_ALIGMENT_MASK.